YanuvS-Dev/Umethod/README.md

 **Umethod** is an R package designed for identifying unique markers in single-cell data sets, Use the FindUniqueMarkers function on a Seurat object after clustering to get the most unique markers for your clusters.
-CreateImageData can be used with u markers (or any else) for each cluster for downstream analysis, visualizing the markers on Visium HD spatial data.
+CreateImageData function can be used with U markers (or any other markers) for each cluster for downstream analysis, visualizing the markers on Visium HD spatial data.

 ## 🚀 Installation